oim5nu/javascript-design-patterns/README.md

 I. Creational Patterns
 1. Constructor Pattern

-2. Module Pattern -- to simulate the encapsulation characteristics of class in object oriented programming.
+2. Module Pattern -- to emulate the encapsulation characteristics of class in object oriented programming.

 - Standard Format
 ```